dustinmhorvath/EasyOpenVPN/README.md

 - Sets up certificate authority and builds server keys and certs.
 - Implements 3DES and HMAC.
 - Creates simple script for generating user .ovpn files containing all the necessary keys and certificates the client needs to connect.
-- Enables IP forwarding and Masquerading
+- Enables IP forwarding and Masquerading.

 #### Requires minimal user input:
 - Give the required information ONCE, then never again.